cosmos/sdk-tutorials/tutorial/cli.md

   - The second piece (`nameservice`) is the name of the module to route the query to.
   - Finally there is the specific querier in the module that will be called.
   - In this example the fourth piece is the query.
 This works because the query parameter is a simple string.
 To enable more complex query inputs you need to use the second argument of the [`.QueryWithData()`](https://godoc.org/github.com/cosmos/cosmos-sdk/client/context#CLIContext.QueryWithData) function to pass in `data`.
 For an example of this see the [queriers in the Staking module](https://github.com/cosmos/cosmos-sdk/blob/develop/x/stake/querier/querier.go#L103).
+- Each output type should be something that is both JSON marshallable and stringable (implements the Golang `fmt.Stringer` interface).
+  - So for the output type of `resolve` we wrap the resolution string in a struct called `resolveRes` which is both JSON marshallable and has a `.String()` method.
+  - For the output of Whois, the normal Whois struct is already JSON marshalable, but we need to add a `.String()` method on it.

 ## Transactions